SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![A list of available Microsoft solution accelerators is displayed, the Remote Monitoring Solution is selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image176.png 'Deploy the Remote Monitoring Solution')

 4. This will bring you to a description screen for the Remote Monitoring Accelerator.
-This screen provides details surrounding the benefits of the template, the documentation, github links, and the Azure Services that will be provisioned.
+This screen provides details surrounding the benefits of the template, the documentation, GitHub links, and the Azure Services that will be provisioned.
 Provisioning of these Azure Services is automated.
 Press the **Try Now** button to start the provisioning process.

 5. The first step in provisioning the accelerator is to provide a deployment name.
 Enter **iot-remote-monitoring**, select the desired Azure subscription, for Deployment Options, select **C# Microservices**, then select the Azure Location nearest you.
 Finally, press the **Create** button.